RonSherfey/redshift-monorepo/packages/htlc/README.md

 ## @radar-redshift/htlc

-A small library for constructing HTLCs across multiple networks & network models.
+A small library used to construct and interact with HTLCs across multiple networks & network models.

 ## Bitcoin